-Flowers: The tree is monoecious, that is with separate male and female flowers, sometimes on the same tree and sometimes on separate trees.
+Flowers: The flowers are unisexual, that is separate male and female flowers, sometimes on the same tree (monoecious) and sometimes on separate trees (dioecious).
 The 1/4 inch flowers are reddish, sometimes yellow, and occur in dense clusters of separate sexes before the leaves appear in late winter or early spring.
-Each has 5 petals and 5 sepals.
+Each flower has 5 sepals forming the calyx.
 Male flowers (staminate) are not stalked and have scaly bracts, numerous stamens with long filaments with anthers that have a dark stripe.
-Female flowers (pistillate) have a style split into 2 parts and develop stalks up to 2 inches long.
+Female flowers (pistillate) have a style split into 2 parts from a 2-carpel ovary and develop stalks up to 2 inches long.
 Flower clusters appear on last years twigs and when sexes are on the same tree, they will be on different branches.

-Fruit: Female flowers mature to a one-seeded samara (key) with a broad wing up to 1 inch long, that is paired with another seed, red initially and turning reddish-brown.
+Fruit: Female flowers mature to a pair of one-seeded samaras (keys) each with a broad wing up to 1 inch long, that are paired at the top, red initially and turning reddish-brown.
 These mature in late spring to early summer and drop from the tree.
 They are wind dispersed.
 Trees can bear seed as early as 4 years of age, which is unusually early in the Maple species.

 Habitat: In its native habitat Red Maple prefers moist fertile soils of riparian areas, woods, valleys and can do well in upland settings and ornamental landscapes.
 It has moderate shade tolerance and will tolerate water-logged soils.
 The root system has a tap root and lateral roots.
 This is one of the most widely distributed trees in North America.
 It's young shoots are a favorite of White-tailed deer but in late summer to fall the plant leaves are toxic to cattle.
 It will re-sprout from stumps.